<em>Delosperma</em>, perennial ice plant: planting and growing

 - Between July and September, take a stem with adventive roots

-- Leave it to dry for a day or two
+- Leave to dry for a day or two

-- Plant in small pots filled half with garden soil, sand and a little compost
+- Plant in small pots filled half with garden soil and half with sand, with a little compost

 - Cover with sand